Trade Forex Trading

 A good example is when you use the parabolic SAR Indicator & keep moving your stop loss order level to the Parabolic SAR level.

-Parabolic SAR Indicator for Putting Trailing StopLoss in Forex Trading
+Parabolic SAR for Putting Trailing StopLoss in Forex Trading

-Parabolic SAR Indicator for Placing Trailing Stop-Loss Orders in Forex
+Parabolic SAR for Placing Trailing Stop-Loss Orders in Forex

-In the forex example above the parabolic SAR which had a setting of 2 and 0.02 was used as the trailing stop for the above forex chart.
-The trader would have kept moving the trailing stop level upwards after every Parabolic SAR was plotted until the moment when the Parabolic SAR was hit and the forex trend direction reversed.
+In the earlier example of forex, the parabolic SAR, which was set at 2 and 0.02, was used as the moving stop for the forex chart shown.
+The trader would have continued to move the stop level higher after each Parabolic SAR was shown until the moment the Parabolic SAR was reached and the direction of the forex trend changed.

 Factors To Remember When Setting These Stop Orders

 • Be careful with the points where you set these stop loss orders.
-If a currency normally fluctuates 20 points, you do not want to set and place your stop order too close to that range else you'll be taken out by normal market price volatility
+If a currency normally fluctuates 20 points, you don't want to set and place your stop order too close to that range else you'll be taken out by normal market price volatility

 • Traders can always use indicators to calculate where to set and place these stoploss order levels, or use the concepts of Resistance and Support Levels to identify where to set these stop loss orders.
 Another good indicator used to set these stop loss orders is the Bollinger bands where forex traders use the upper and lower band as the limits of price therefore placing these stop loss orders outside the Bollinger Bands.